wisamalwashYildiz/FL-BC-IDS/README.md

 Original FL-BC-IDS repository content is released under the MIT License; see `LICENSE`.
 Third-party dependencies and generated artifacts remain subject to their own applicable licenses and notices.

-## Archive identifier

-After acceptance/deposition, insert the permanent archive identifier/DOI here and in the final published manuscript.